MatteoGuadrini/pyreports/docs/source/dev/cli.rst

 Database example
 ----------------

-Below is an example of a report with data taken from a *mysql* database and save into *csv* file.
+Below is an example of a report with data taken from a *mysql* database and save it into *csv* file.

 .. code-block:: yaml

     reports:
       report:
-        title: "Red ford machine"
+        title: 'Red ford machine'
         input:
           manager: 'mysql'
           source: